 Please note that the MAUD/MLAUD program is now designated as a STEM program making international MAUD/MLAUD graduates eligible to extend their F-1 visas for up to three years in order to work in the United States.

-To inquire about admission to the MAUD program, please contact the Admissions Office.
+To inquire about admission to the MAUD/MLAUD program, please contact the Admissions Office.